pablomaurer/testApp/README.md

 - Sync Progress 99% = 575 mb RAM

 ## My Stats INDEXING on IPad Air 2
-Starting with 573 mb RAM
-while indexing moving around 685 - 700 mb RAM
-in the last seconds before it crashes it wend rapidly up to 850mb
+while indexing moving around 685 - 700 mb RAM for a long time and in the last seconds before it crashes it wend rapidly up to 850mb